-Commissioner Weiss asked Google about the large parking deviation when an approximate 8,000 more daily trips are expected.
-Ms. Kaufmann stated that the purpose is to reduce the number of single vehicles and promote alternative methods of transportation, adding that Google is also investing in the future of transportation.
-Commissioner Weiss confirmed with Ms. Kaufmann that carpools and vanpools would be given priority parking.
+Commissioner Weiss asked Google why they requested such a large parking deviation when an approximate 8,000 more daily trips are expected.
+Ms. Kaufmann stated that it was purposeful to reduce the number of single vehicles and promote alternate methods of transportation, adding that Google is also investing in the future of transportation.
+Commissioner Weiss confirmed with Ms. Kaufmann that priority parking would be given to carpools and vanpools.
 Commissioner Weiss also asked about the effect of reduced parking at other Google campuses and if Google regularly promotes telecommuting and flexible work schedules.
 Mr. Mello stated that less than half of the employees at Google's Sunnyvale campuses drive to work alone and approximately 12 percent telecommute.